darren-tpk/read_win/README.md

 Conversion to miniSEED format
 -----------

-The ``convert_win2mseed.py`` script is provided as convenient utility to convert WIN files into miniSEED format.
+The ``convert_win2mseed.py`` script is provided as a convenient utility to convert WIN files into miniSEED format.

 Disclaimer: Please note that this script was written for a specific field campaign.
 While we took extra care to include various options and possibilities, it has not been extensively tested.